Publications

 Beisbart, C. and Räz, T. (2022): Philosophy of science at sea: Clarifying the interpretability of machine learning.
 Philosophy Compass, e12830. [journal (open access)] [philsci-archive]

 Hertweck, C. and Räz, T. (2022): Gradual (In)Compatibility of Fairness Criteria.
-In 36th AAAI Conference on Artificial Intelligence (AAAI 22), February 22 – March 1, 2022, Vancouver, Canada. [proceedings] [arxiv]
+Proceedings of the 36th AAAI Conference on Artificial Intelligence (AAAI 22), February 22 – March 1, 2022, Vancouver, Canada. [proceedings] [arxiv]

 Räz, T. (2022): Understanding Deep Learning With Statistical Relevance.
 Philosophy of Science 89(1), 20-41. [journal] [philsci-archive]

 Räz, T. (2021): Group Fairness: Independence Revisited.
-In ACM Conference on Fairness, Accountability, and Transparency (FAccT ’21), March 1–10, 2021, Virtual Event, Canada. [proceedings] [arxiv]
+Proceedings of the ACM Conference on Fairness, Accountability, and Transparency (FAccT ’21), March 1–10, 2021, Virtual Event, Canada. [proceedings] [arxiv]

 Jebeile, J., Lam, V. and Räz, T. (2021): Understanding Climate Change with Statistical Downscaling and Machine Learning.
 Synthese 199, 1877-97. [journal] [philsci-archive]